jacobjeffrey/tmdb-analytics/README.md

 ## Things I Learned / Gotchas

 - **Async ingestion was a game-changer** - Switching from synchronous to asynchronous fetching cut ingestion time from 2+ hours to 30 minutes.
-The async overhead was worth it even for "just" API calls.

 - **Pragmatic trade-offs beat perfectionism** - Initially tried fetching 400k people records for accurate popularity stats (3+ hours even with async).
 Realized averaging existing stats was good enough.
-Perfect data that takes forever isn't useful.

-- **Parquet > CSV for messy data** - TMDB's description fields are full of newlines and special characters that broke Pandas CSV parsing.
-Moving to Parquet eliminated an entire class of encoding headaches.
+- **Parquet > CSV for messy data** - TMDB's description fields are full of newlines and special characters that broke Pandas' CSV parsing.
+Moving to Parquet and DuckDB really simplified this step for me.

 - **RTFM saves time** - Discovered TMDB's `append_to_response` parameter halfway through the project.
-One parameter change cut API calls in half by fetching credits alongside movie details.
-Always read the docs first.
+This allowed me to pull credits along with movie details, cutting ingestion time in half.

 ## Running This Yourself

 **Note:** Initial ingestion takes ~30 minutes to fetch all movie data from TMDB's API.
-Grab coffee while it runs.

 **Feedback welcome!** This is a learning project and I'm always looking to improve.
 If you spot issues or have suggestions on the modeling, pipeline design, or code structure, feel free to open an issue or reach out.